-6. Should I go to the doctor or get an antibiotic?
+6. Should I get an antibiotic?

 7. Should I stay at home if I have a cold?